 Since then Dr. Rondeau has specialized in general and surgical podiatry with a special interest in wound care.
 He has published several articles, spoken and numerous conventions and educational sessions, and has won many awards for his work.
 He is a member of many professional organizations, and remains active in the podiatric and wound care communities.

-Marla Osner, CRNP, Director of Palliative Care Services
+Marla Osner, CRNP, Vice President of Clinical Services

 Frances Garbarino, CRNP, Director of Wound Care Services